1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 - In contrary to ceramic capacitors you have to pay attention to the correct polarity if you are using additional tantal capacitors!
 - It's not advisable to use the 'parsite power mode'.
 - It's advisable to use a shielded cable for the connection.
 The shield should be connected to GND at one end of the cable.
 - To minimize the risk of electrical interference, try not to lead the cable parallel to power cords.
-Besides that, you can also add a ferrite ring to minimize the risk of electrical interference which maybe can come from the power supply of the Arduino.
+Besides that, you can also add a ferrite ring to minimize the risk of electrical interference which maybe can come from the power supply of the microcontroller.
 Just lead the cable a few times through the ferrite ring.

 If you have to use *larger* cable lengths, it's necessary to pay attention to the correct network topology.
 Have a look at the tutorial which was written from the manufacturer: "[Guidelines for Reliable Long Line 1-Wire Networks](https://www.maximintegrated.com/en/design/technical-documents/tutorials/1/148.html)".